jacobclarke92/waterify/README.md

-# React WebGL Image Editing
+# Waterify - Image Displacement Demo

 Creates a water-like effect using displacement maps.
 Under the hood I use Pixi.js and jQuery